THC Extraction Machine

 Guide to a THC Extraction Machine

-extraktLAB’s line of supercritical CO2 extractors are the highest in quality, efficiency and GMP compliance in the hemp and cannabis extraction industry.
+extraktLAB’s line of supercritical CO2 extractors are the highest in quality, efficiency and GMP compliance in the hemp extraction industry.
 With three models capable of extracting from 422 to 844 pounds per day, there is a machine for every extraction business’ needs.
 Take our visual tour for an inside look inside the extraktLAB extractor series.

 How to Use THC Extraction Equipment

-When it comes to THC extraction, the general principle remains the same throughout: take desired cannabis components and concentrate them into formulable extracts.
+When it comes to THC extraction, the general principle remains the same throughout: take desired plant components and concentrate them into formulable extracts.
 The difference often depends on the THC extraction machine used, and the method by which extraction is accomplished.
 In simple terms, using THC extraction equipment works like this in the extraktLAB supercritical CO2 extraction setup.